callum-mccracken/npsm/README.md

 # Why Does NPSM Exist?

-We have a lot of codes to run when doing No Core Shell Model work, a lot of which require non-standard input files, etc.

-This code tries to make that a less painful experience.
+There are many codes to run when doing No Core Shell Model work, and historically it's been a bit of a pain to figure out how each one works.
+This is an attempt to simplify that process.

 # Getting Started